Do You Need to Count Calories on Keto?

 Some people find that they actually start to gain weight instead of losing, even though they are sticking to their daily caloric intake.
 Metabolism slows faster when calories are restricted, and it doesn’t rise as quickly when one starts eating normally again.
 The damage has already been done.

 This is one of the main reasons why the ketogenic diet is so popular.
-It is not a typical quick fix diet fad.
-Rather, it is a lifestyle, and not only will you be able to lose more weight than you ever could with other diets, you will lose more body fat, without having to resort to a low-fat diet.
+It is not a typical quick-fix diet fad.
+Rather, it is a lifestyle, and not only will you be able to lose more weight than you ever could with other diets, but you will also lose more body fat, without having to resort to a low-fat diet.

 The keto diet lets you eat fat and burn fat, even though fat actually is higher in calories than proteins and carbohydrates.
 But, the foods you are eating on the keto diet let you burn fat by double the rate of other diets, particularly the high-carb diets.

 You will experience lower insulin levels, which also helps in fat burning, reduce the amount of fat stored by the body, and gain lean mass.
 Your body will begin to self-regulate because you will be concerned about what you are eating, not how much you are eating.

 Did you know that you can eat foods with fat, but also burn that fat, even though fat has far more calories than carbohydrates or proteins?
 The trick is to burn calories, and different foods affect the body in different ways.

 So, even though a food may be high in fat, it may be that your body is able to burn those calories faster than it could burn the calories of other foods, due to differences in metabolism and hormones.
 What you eat, and how you burn calories can have a huge effect on weight loss.